 When the uber-talented Cassie Levy belted out “Let It Go,” you could have heard a pin drop.
 It was epic.

 We had dinner reservations at Nino’s 46, an Italian restaurant with great food that we always visit at least once when we’re in New York.
 (In case you haven’t noticed, we love Italian food!)
 After dinner, we hit Starbucks (needed!), then stopped by Baked by Melissa, our favorite NYC bakery.
-It features bite-size cupcakes in a variety of ever-changing flavors.
+It features bite-sized cupcakes in a variety of ever-changing flavors.

 We definitely saved the best show for last!
 Come From Away is based on the true story of what transpired when 38 planes were ordered to land unexpectedly in the small town of Gander, Newfoundland following the September 11 attacks.
 The characters in the musical are based on (and in most cases share the names of) real Gander residents as well as some of the 7,000 stranded travelers they housed and fed.
 It is such a sweet reminder of the capacity for human kindness in even the darkest of times.
 If you haven’t seen this musical, put it on your list!